sahlinet/docker-baselinux/README.md

 These docker images can be used to simply start a Debian Linux container or to extend from for building a custom container.
+Services are started by [Supervisor][6].

 # Versions